uwidev/life-disciplines-projects/600 Resources/Fundamentals of LDP.md

 >>> Disciplines → Life
 >>> Projects → Disciplines

+In proper writing...
-In English, Projects are create from from Disciplines.
-Disciplines are created from based on your Life.
-Habits are created based on how you live your Life and its derived Disciplines.
-Tasks make up the core of LDP, and the core of LDP makes up the Tasks themselves.
-Resources (Personal Knowledge Management) are pulled into LDP as needed or pushed out.
+- Projects are created from Disciplines.
+- Disciplines are created from your Life.
+- Habits are created based on how you live your Life and is derived Disciplines.
+- Tasks make up the core of LDP, and the core of LDP makes up the Tasks themselves.
+- Resources (Personal Knowledge Management) are pulled into LDP as needed or pushed out.

 ### Alignment
 Given the strucure above, at times your work may cause misalignment.
 A once simple project may spiral out of control.
 Thus, it's important to have routine alignment.